EveIsReal/political_compass/README.md

 # Political Compass

-Fun little app to determine your political attitude based on German politics.
+Funny little app to determine your political attitude based on German politics.

 ## Details